learnk8s/learnk8s.io/src/yaml-validation/content.md

 Similar to kubeval, `kube-score` returns a non-zero exit code when there is a _CRITICAL_ check that failed, but you configured it to fail even on _WARNINGs_.

-There is also a built-in check to validate resources against a different API versions — similar to kubeval.
+There is also a built-in check to validate resources against different API versions — similar to kubeval.

-However, this information is hardcoded in kube-score itself and it doesn't currently allow specifying the Kubernetes version.
+However, this information is hardcoded in kube-score itself, and you can't select a different Kubernetes version.

 Hence, if you upgrade your cluster or you have several different clusters running different versions, this can prove to be a severe limitation.